FAQs + Tuition

 - Snacks may be eaten.
 We consider snacks to be chips, pretzels, cookies, and similar foods.
 Items like pizza, tacos, salads, fruit, and sandwiches are NOT snack foods.

-- Foods other than snacks must be eaten in the student lounge common areas on the first or second floor.
+- Foods other than snacks must be eaten in the student lounge common areas on the first floor.

 - Food delivery to the center is prohibited.
-Center special events must be coordinated through Jim Klein, center director; Sherry Donovan, program specialist; or Chelsea Barker, program assistant.
+Center special events must be coordinated through Jim Klein, center director; or Chelsea Barker, program assistant.

 - Only NON-ALCOHOLIC BEVERAGES are permitted in the center.